The Tamarkin--Tsygan calculus of an algebra a la Stasheff: Elements of operad theory

 \section{Elements of operad theory}

-We now briefly recall here the elements from the theory of (coloured) operads, their algebras, and Koszul duality theory which allows us to give explicit models of algebras `up to homotopy' of certain well behaved operads.
+We now briefly recall here the elements from the theory of colored operads, their algebras, and Koszul duality theory which allows us to give explicit models of algebras `up to homotopy' of certain well behaved operads.
 With this at hand, we can explain in Section~\ref{sec:ncthings} how to produce a homotopy coherent calculus on nc forms and nc fields obtained from any cofibrant replacement of an algebra.
-We also prove the seemingly ignored result that the operad $\Calc$ controlling Tamarkin--Tsygan calculi is inhomogeneous Koszul.
+We also prove that the operad $\Calc$ controlling Tamarkin--Tsygan calculi is inhomogeneous Koszul; this result is probably known to experts, but we could not find a proof in the literature.